JohanAlvedal/PumpSteer/docs/Configuration.md

 **Default:** On

-When enabled, PumpSteer heats extra (by `PREHEAT_BOOST_C = 4 °C` equivalent) before an upcoming expensive period when the weather forecast is cold.
+When enabled, PumpSteer heats extra (by `PREHEAT_BOOST_C = 4 °C` equivalent) before an upcoming expensive period when a simple cold-forecast heuristic (`_forecast_is_cold()`) returns true.
 This pre-charges the house with thermal mass so the heat pump can brake longer without discomfort.

 Only activates when:
 1. An expensive price slot is coming within the lookahead window
-2. The weather forecast shows cold conditions
+2. The cold-forecast heuristic returns True
+3. Indoor temperature is below target (preheat is suppressed if already at target)

+{: .note }
+`sensor.pumpsteer_thermal_outlook` is diagnostic only and does not yet control this switch.
+Preheat decisions are made by the simple `_forecast_is_cold()` heuristic.

 Disable this switch if you prefer to avoid pre-heating behavior, or if your forecast sensor is unreliable.